Aquarium Salinity Adjustment Calculator

 A good rule of thumb is to match the method to the situation.
 For minor upward corrections, slightly stronger replacement water may be enough.
 For a major emergency, a staged plan with retesting is safer.
 For routine evaporation creep, plain freshwater is usually the right answer.
 The calculator supports all of these cases because it focuses on the underlying mass-balance idea rather than forcing one maintenance style.

-Troubleshooting and Ongoing Maintenance
+Troubleshooting Aquarium Salinity Drift and Maintenance

-Most salinity problems start with routine events rather than emergencies.
+Most salinity problems in aquarium care start with routine events rather than emergencies.
 Evaporation is the classic example.
 As water leaves the system, the same amount of salt is now dissolved in less volume, so the reading climbs.
 An automatic top-off system helps, but only if the reservoir is filled, the sensor is clean, and the pump is functioning correctly.
 A clogged line or empty reservoir can raise salinity surprisingly fast.
 If that happens, use the calculator to estimate the correction, then add freshwater gradually and retest after mixing.

 Another common scenario is over-dilution.
 Maybe too much freshwater was added during maintenance, or newly mixed saltwater came out below spec.
 In that case, concentrated replacement water can be easier to control than dumping dry salt directly into the tank.
 The calculator shows how much existing water to swap with that stronger batch so you can nudge the whole system back toward target.
 The same logic is useful when staging quarantine systems, acclimation tanks, or hyposalinity treatment schedules where deliberate stepwise changes are part of the plan.